hazratumar/medium-state/README.md

 1. Navigate to Medium.com and log into your account
 2. Click the extension icon in your browser toolbar
 3. Click "Load Stats" to fetch your article data
+4. Navigate through the available tabs:
+   - **Stats**: View and sort articles by views, reads, earnings, or title
+   - **Analytics**: Access detailed performance metrics and trends
+   - **Bulk Actions**: Perform operations on multiple articles simultaneously
+   - **Settings**: Configure extension preferences and display options
-4. Use the controls to:
+5. Use the controls to:
    - Sort by views, reads, earnings, or title
    - Search for specific articles
    - View daily earnings trends in the chart
+   - Perform bulk operations on selected articles
+   - Customize your experience through settings

 ## Configuration